isabeldevr/isabeldevr/README.md

 ### Hi there ✨

-🔭 I’m currently working on Luna a virtual assistant to make your day easier :)
+🔭 I’m currently working on Luna, a virtual assistant to make your day easier :)

-🌱 I’m currently learning Computer Science and AI in University
+🌱 I’m studying Computer Science and AI in University

 👯 I’m looking to collaborate on any fun projects that come up!